kLojin/PF-exercise/readme.md

 ### What are the Additional Post-release features

+1. Complete the About Section Page
-1. Add a Search bar on the Landing page
+2. Add a Search bar on the Landing page
-2. Add Facebook post links using HTML iframe Syntax
+3. Add Facebook post links using HTML iframe Syntax
-3. Add image slideshows
+4. Add image slideshows